Local Government Commission for England (1992)

 Map showing counties and unitary authorities from 1998.
 Pink (non-metropolitan) and green (metropolitan and London) areas were left unchanged.
 Yellow areas are unitary authorities created as a result of the review, whilst blue areas are remaining two-tier counties reduced by the creation of unitary authorities.

 The Local Government Commission for England was the body responsible for reviewing the structure of local government in England from 1992 to 2002.
-It was established under the Local Government Act 1992, replacing the Local Government Boundary Commission for England.
-The Commission could be ordered by the Secretary of State to undertake "structural reviews" in specified areas and recommend the creation of unitary authorities in the two-tier shire counties of England.
-The Commission, chaired by John Banham, conducted a review of all the non-metropolitan counties of England from 1993 to 1994, making various recommendations on their future.
+It was established under the Local Government Act 1992 (c.
+19), replacing the Local Government Boundary Commission for England.
+The commission could be ordered by the Secretary of State to undertake "structural reviews" in specified areas and recommend the creation of unitary authorities in the two-tier shire counties of England.
+The commission, chaired by John Banham, conducted a review of all the non-metropolitan counties of England from 1993 to 1994, making various recommendations on their future.

-After much political debate and several legal challenges, the Commission's proposals resulted in the abolition of Berkshire county council and the counties of Avon, Cleveland, Hereford and Worcester and Humberside (created in 1974).
+After much political debate and several legal challenges, the commission's proposals resulted in the abolition of Berkshire county council and the counties of Avon, Cleveland, Hereford and Worcester and Humberside (created in 1974).
 Combined with a second wave of reviews in 1995, under the chairmanship of David Cooksey, the Commission's proposals led to the creation of unitary authorities covering many urban areas of England, including cities like Bristol, Kingston upon Hull, Leicester, Derby, Nottingham, Stoke-on-Trent and Plymouth.
 Reforms in the rest of Great Britain followed a different course.

-Following the structural review, the Commission then reviewed electoral arrangements in English local authorities, re-warding based on population changes.
+Following the structural review, the commission then reviewed electoral arrangements in English local authorities, re-warding based on population changes.
 It was replaced by the Boundary Committee for England in 2002, which finished this review cycle in 2004.